Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all active listings created by the logged in user and outputs their full details.
+This endpoint retrieves all listings created by the logged in user and outputs their full details.

 ### HTTP Request